karttur/OSSL-pydev/README.md

 ```

 The details for how to download, import, plot and model spectral data, with focus on OSSL, using the ossl-xspectre package is covered in the blog [xSpectre soil spectral libraries](https://karttur.github.io/soil-spectro/).

+## Example dataset

+The [GitHub repo OSSL-dataset](https://github.com/karttur/OSSL-data) contains example data from OSSL over Sweden.
+The repo also contains a short manual for how to try out the python package _ossl-xspectre_ in this repo using the Swedish OSSL.